haydenhigg/chrys/README.md

 }
 ```

-For more complex use cases, you'll potentially want to split the signal and order logic into separate stages.
+For organization, you'll want to split different parts of your calculation into separate stages.
 You can pass data down through the stages chain like so:

 ```go
 pipeline := chrys.NewPipeline()